-- Each share of Class B common stock is convertible at any time at the option of the holder into one share of Class A common stock and each share of Class B common stock is automatically converted into one share of Class A common stock to any person who is not a Permitted Transferee as defined in our certificate of incorporation.
+- (1) - Each share of Class B common stock is convertible at any time at the option of the holder into one share of Class A common stock and each share of Class B common stock is automatically converted into one share of Class A common stock to any person who is not a Permitted Transferee as defined in our certificate of incorporation.
 Shares to be sold in the offering exclude shares which may be sold by the selling stockholders to the underwriters upon exercise of the over-allotment option.
 Shares of the over-allotment option will be purchas from the selling stockholders.
-Findings, LLC-95.294 shares; and BBR NS T-8holdings, LLC-96.294 shares; and BBR NS T-8holdings, LLC-96.299, 984 shares.

-Assumes the completion of various charitable contributions of 992,058 shares of Class B common stock to be sold in the offering.
-Some of the selling stockholders will convert shares of Class B common stock to Be sold in the offering.
-Some of the selling stockholders will convert shares of Class B common stock to Be sold in the offering.
-Some of the selling stockholders will convert shares of Class B common stock to Be sold in the offering.
-Some of the selling stockholders will convert shares of Class B common stock to Be sold in the offering.
-Some of the selling stockholders will convert shares of Class B common stock to Be sold in the offering.
+Fig. 10 (1992).
+The shares and BBR NS-Holdings, LLC-43.95 shares (Class B NS-Holdings, LLC-43.95 shares).
+LLC-243.95 shares; SLI NS-Holdings, LLC-34.95 shares (Class B NS-Holdings, LLC-34.95 shares).
+LLC-243.95 shares (Class B NS-Holdings, LLC-34.95 shares).
+LLC-243.95 shares; SLI NS-Holdings, LLC-34.95 shares (Class B NS-Holdings, LLC-34.95 shares).
+LLC-243.95 shares (Class B Common stock to be sold in the offering.
+Some of the selling stockholders will convert shares of Class B common stock to be sold in the offering.
+Some of the selling stockholders will convert shares of Class B common stock to be sold in the offering.
+Some of the selling stockholders will convert shares of Class B common stock to be sold in the offering.
+Some of the selling stockholders will convert shares of Class B common stock to be sold in the offering.
+Some of the selling stockholders will convert shares of Class B common stock to be sold in the offering.
 Some of the securities and may be deemed to share voting and investment control over the other 50% with his spouse, Nancy L. Roney.
-Also includes 307,220 shares of Class B common stock to Be sold in the offering.
-Some of the securities and may be deemed to share voting and investment control over the other 50% with his spouse, Nancy L. Roney.
-Also inclu (1) - (2) (3) - (4) - Includes 250,000 shares of Class A common stock held indirectly as trustee of The Sandra N. Tillotson Fixed Charitable Trust and with respect to which Ms. Tillotson has sole voting and investment power; 25,000 shares of Class A common stock and 20,000 shares of Class B common stock held indirectly as co-trustee of The Sandra N. Tillotson Foundation, a private foundation with respect to which she shares voting and investment power; and 500,000 shares of Class B common stock held indirectly as manager of a limited liability company and with respect to which she has sole voting and (5) - (7) - indirectly as co-trustee of The Sandra N. Tillotson Foundation, a private foundation with respect to which she shares voting and investment power.
+Also includes 307.220 shares of Class B common stock to be sold in the offering shares of Class B common stock to she sold with shares of Class B common stock to she sold with shares of Class B common stock to she sold (2) (3) - (4) - Insusees.
+Includes 250,000 shares of Class A common stock held indirectly as trustee of The Sandra N. Tillotson Fixed Charitable Trust and with respect to which Ms. Tillotson has sole voting and investment power; 25,000 shares of Class A common stock and 20,000 shares of Class B common stock held indirectly as co-trustee of The Sandra N. Tillotson Foundation, a private foundation with respect to which she shares voting and investment power; and 500,000 shares of Class B common stock held indirectly as manager of a limited liability company and with respect to which she has sole voting and (5) - (6) (7) - indirectly as co-trustee of The Sandra N. Tillotson Foundation, a private foundation with respect to which she shares voting and investment power.